Control Shelly devices with Homey

 - Click the option “Set callback URLs for triggers” and wait for confirmation

 What this does is update your Shelly device and let the device know how to notify Homey when a specific action has taken place.
-The Shelly app for Homey will register these events and trigger the “Button action” card.
-This card has a flow tag which contains the actual action which triggered the card.
+The Shelly app for Homey will register these events and trigger the “Action event” card.
+This card is available under the app (and not under any of your Shelly devices) and it has a flow tags which contains the actual action, the name of the device that triggered it and the ID of the device that triggered it.
+You can use these tokens to filter on within your flows.
+The steps for creating a flow are as followed:

 Allterco Robotics, the company behind the Shelly devices, is releasing new products very often.
 If you want a device added to this app which is currently missing you have three options: